-Culinary II provides advanced experiences in food production, management, and service.
-Topics include food service operations, advanced food production, and professionalism.
+Culinary Arts II builds on concepts presented in Culinary Arts I to provide expanded experiences in food production, management, and service.
+Topics include food safety and sanitation, foodservice operations, advanced food production, and international, regional, and cultural cuisine.
 Skills in mathematics, communication, creative thinking, and entrepreneurship are reinforced in this course.
-The required school-based laboratory for Culinary 2 is a commercial food service kitchen with a food serving and dining area.
-School-based laboratory experiences are essential for students to develop skills in the hospitality and tourism industry.
+This course requires a fully-equipped, school-based commercial kitchen with food service and dining areas.